 Considering the championship where Blitzchung spoke out about the protests was happening in Taiwan and Mitsubishi's sponsorship went through the Taiwan branch of the company, it's not hard to imagine why a decent portion of the local population would share Blitzchung's sentiments as Taiwan and Hong Kong are in roughly similar situations.

 Blizzard are still in hot water, following the whole debacle, mere days before their annual convention, BlizzCon, kicks off.
-There are announcements of fan-organised protests during the conventions and should the rumours of Diablo 4 turning into an FPS turn out to be true, the whole event could turn into an unprecedented mess.
+There are announcements of during the conventions and should the turn out to be true, the whole event could turn into an unprecedented mess.